richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 All of these attributes are compounding qualities that when multiplied together impact use of time to that heroic tier.
 ## Conclusion

-In conclusion we've identified a useful and objective definition:
+In conclusion we've identified a useful definition based on objective traits that create high impact action to product deliverables:

 > **10x programmer** *tɛn ɛks ˈprəʊgræmə* - n.
 A programmer of a specific role who has acheived a 10x utilization of their time compared to their peers of a similar role via the acquisition long-term deep personal alignment with their work and effective knowledge building of their role's field.

-With this definition we can identify the exceptional members of our organization.
+With this definition we can identify the exceptional members of our organization clearly.
 These marveled people that enduringly accomplish great work can be taken down from a pedestal of mythological and seen as realistically heroic peer they are.
 Their skills can inspire us with fuel to acheive our own greatness, and not live as a mystery lacking useful comparison or reflection.